MIAOU-TYPE/rtype/CONTRIBUTING.md

 - Check that all files are properly formatted with clang-format
 - Run clang-tidy static analysis on all C++ source files

-If any errors are reported, please fix them before submitting your merge request.
+If any errors are reported, please fix them before submitting your pull request.

 ## CI Expectations Before Merging